 Graphic Packaging Holding (GPK)

-Graphic Packaging Holding keeps us up at night.
-Its sales have underperformed and its low returns on capital show it has few growth opportunities.
-StockStory Analyst Team
+Graphic Packaging Holding is up against the odds.
+Its sales have underperformed and its low returns on capital show it has few growth opportunities.― StockStory Analyst Team

 2. Summary